Dearborn Heights, Michigan

 Dearborn Heights is a city in Wayne County in the U.S. state of Michigan.
-With a population of 63,292 at the 2020 census., Dearborn Heights is part of the Detroit metropolitan area, and is considered a bedroom community.
+An inner-ring suburb of Detroit, Dearborn Heights is located about 12 mi west of downtown Detroit.
+The city shares a small border with Detroit, and is considered a bedroom community.
+As of the 2020 census, the city had a population of 63,292.

 History

 Dearborn Heights was incorporated from the two discontinuous sections of Dearborn Township and a quarter-mile connecting strip of land from the village of Inkster.
 Incorporation petitions were filed on Friday, March 4, 1960, while Inkster officials delivered their petitions for incorporation on Monday, March 7, 1960.
 The residents approved Dearborn Heights' incorporation on an election held June 20, 1960, which is the official date of incorporation.
 Inkster, a predominantly black community, filed a lawsuit, claiming that the shape of Dearborn Heights reflected a racial gerrymander.
 The Michigan Supreme Court held that Inkster had failed to demonstrate any legally cognizable harm and dismissed the lawsuit.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.75 sqmi, of which 11.74 sqmi is land and 0.01 sqmi (0.09%) is water.

 The southern portion of the city is in the watershed of the north branch of the Ecorse Creek (also known as Ecorse River).
 The area surrounding the Ecorse is subject to flooding.
 The northern portion of the city is in the Rouge River watershed.